zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/integration.md

 ## 1. Open the Condition Panel

-Within a YOOtheme Pro Customizer view, which layout elements rendering should be conditioned, enter the Builder and choose the element to condition.
-Open the Access Condition Rules panel under it [Advanced Settings](https://yootheme.com/support/yootheme-pro/joomla/elements).
+Navigate to the Builder and select the element you want to condition.
+From there, open the Access Condition Rules panel located under the [Advanced Settings](https://yootheme.com/support/yootheme-pro/joomla/elements).

 {% image %}
 ![Open Access Condition Panel](/assets/ytp/access/integration/open-condition-panel.gif)